Against the Tyranny of Pure States in Quantum Theory: The Inconsistent Definition(s) of `Pure State'

+In general terms we have that while {\it operational purity} implies {\it trace-invariant purity} the converse is not true: {

+} This operational-metaphysical conundrum might have its root in a confusion present within the specialized literature between {\it mathematical equivalence} and {\it physical equivalence}.
+Indeed, as we discussed in section 2, that which is equivalent from a mathematical perspective of analysis is not a necessarily equivalent from a physical standpoint.
+As explicitly remarked by Einstein, a physical concept does not exist ---for the physicist--- until she has the possibility of discovering whether or not the concept is fulfilled in an actual case.
+But this is not necessarily provided by mathematical definitions which ---due to their level of abstraction--- may or may not make reference to specific experimental situations.
+In particular, because the trace does not relate to any basis the link with experience is clearly broken.
 In order to fix ideas, given a pure state written in the $x$-basis as a unit vector $| \uparrow_x \rangle$, we know that if we measure this state in the same $x$-basis we will obtain with certainty a result related with this state.
 The probability of observing a measurement related to the state $| \uparrow_x \rangle$, given we prepare the experimental set up in the $x$-basis, will be equal to unity.
 Of course, in this last statement it is the conditional which is of outmost importance `{\it given} we prepare the experimental set up in the $x$-basis'.
 However, if we consider the same unit vector now measured in the $z$-basis, for which we represent our state as $ c_1 | \uparrow_z \rangle + c_2 | \downarrow_z \rangle$, there will be no certainty with respect to the measurements that could be performed.
-Now, a simple question shows the equivocity within the definition(s) of pure state: is the state $ c_1 | \uparrow_z \rangle + c_2 | \downarrow_z \rangle$ pure or is it not?
-While the operational definition referring to $| \uparrow_x \rangle$ provides maximal information, the mathematical definition of pure state which refers to any other possible decomposition of the vector (e.g., $ c_1 | \uparrow_z \rangle + c_2 | \downarrow_z \rangle$) clearly does not.
-While from an operational viewpoint the state written in the $z$-basis does not relate to a maximal test (i.e., there is no certainty, and consequently no purity regarding the possible measurement results), from a mathematical viewpoint since it is {\it the same} unit vector, the state is considered as pure.
-The difficulty raises because in QM the basis (or reference frame) is linked to an operational content which is not considered from an abstract mathematical (basis-independent) perspective.
-Even though all states provide a meaningful probabilistic link to operational statements, within the orthodox account ---through the introduction of the notion of purity---the only predictions considered as relevant are those related to probability equal to 1.
-This distinction however, is not addressed within the mathematical definition of purity which treats all states on equal footing.
+While the state written in the $z$-basis is not {\it operationally pure}, both $| \uparrow_x \rangle$ and $ c_1 | \uparrow_z \rangle + c_2 | \downarrow_z \rangle$ have the the same trace and consequently will be {\it trace-invariantly pure}.
+While from the trace perspective both states can be regarded as being the same, from the operational perspective of purity (or certainty) they cannot.